gethop-dev/buddy-auth.jwt-oidc/README.md

   uses to validate signatures from the OpenID Provider.
 It must be a `string` or a `java.net.URL` value.

-Optionally you can use two more configuration keys:
+You can also use the following optional configuration keys:

 * `:pubkeys-expire-in` which is the time to live for the cached OpenID Provider signing keys.
 It has to be specified in an integral number